Starting price: $999

 Also new this year is Crash Detection, which lets the iPhone 14 Pro detect if you've been in a car accident and contact the emergency services if needs be.
 You can see this in action in this remote-control car test.

 And since the iPhone 14 Pro launched, we've gotten large point releases like iOS 16.1 and iOS 16.2.
-The former brought Live Activities, Shared iCloud Photo Library, additional lock screen customization, Emergency SOS via Satellite, and much more.
+The former brought Live Activities, Shared iCloud Photo Library, additional lock screen customization, Emergency SOS via Satellite (free to use for three years), and much more.

 Even though iOS 16.2 was a smaller update, its highlight was Advanced Data Protection for iCloud, which encrypts all of your data end-to-end with Apple surrendering the keys into your possession. (iOS 16.3 brought this feature to the rest of the world.)